pleo-io/pleo-spa-infra/edge-lambdas/README.md

 `.well-known/apple-app-site-association`).
 These are handled in a special way by this module, and should work as expected if placed in the `.well-known` directory (and not in `/static`) when uploaded to S3.

+#### Translations

+Support for separately served translations can be achieved using the `isLocalised` config option.
+When enabled, the viewer request lambda will fetch the latest version of the translations from S3 (from a cursor file assumed present at `translation-deploy/latest` key in the origin bucket), and pass it to the viewer response lambda which exposes it via a cookie on the response.
+For more details see the `addons/translations.ts` file.

 ### Usage